 - What we put into our body is 70% responsible for its health, while the remaining 30% is how we treat it on the outside.
 And when I talk about the skin, I am not just referring to the face, which I believe starts at the nipples and ends at the hairline - I am referring to the entire body.
-Don’t forget about your arms, legs, butt, back, stomach, and hands.
+Do not forget about your arms, legs, butt, back, stomach and hands.

 Your at-home skincare regimen is crucial, as it supports the results of the treatments and maintains the health of the skin.
 The best results are cumulative and therefore, consistency is KEY.
-Make sure to create a morning and evening skincare routine that you can stick to and afford.
+Make sure to create a morning and evening skincare routine that you can stick to and can afford.

 - An evening skincare regimen is by far the most imperative, as skin has a 60% greater capacity to absorb products during this time of rest.
 So do not skip it!

-When your climate changes either because of season or travel, you should tweak your treatments and skin care products.
+- When your climate changes either because of the season or travel, you should tweak your treatments and skin care products.
 Add richer oil-based moisturizers in freezing cold temperatures and lighter water-based ones in the heat.